 A recent study determined the prevalence of dysmenorrhea and examined the possible predictors of pain associated with dysmenorrhea among young women.

 Dysmenorrhea, or painful periods, is a common condition characterized by lower back pain, abdominal cramping, and sometimes nausea, vomiting, bloating, and headaches.
 There are two types of dysmenorrhea: primary and secondary.
 Primary dysmenorrhea usually occurs a few years after the onset of menstruation.
 There are no pathological conditions associated with primary dysmenorrhea and it is usually caused by high levels of prostaglandins released by the lining of the uterus.
-The pain in case of primary dysmenorrhea lasts for one to three days of the menstrual period.
+The pain associated with primary dysmenorrhea lasts for one to three days of the menstrual period.

 Secondary dysmenorrhea usually appears around 25 years of age and results because of a medical problem such as endometriosis, ovarian cysts, or pelvic infections.
 In the case of secondary dysmenorrhea, the menstrual flow is usually heavy and cycles are irregular.
 There is severe pain that persists throughout the course of menstruation.